 As the UK temperatures soar and many of us escape the great indoors to maximise our time in the great outdoors, it is essential to have an understanding of heat related problems.
 Here is a quick run down of what to look for, what to do and, most importantly, how to stop this wonderful hot weather causing a potentially life threatening problem.
+We hope you find the following advice on hyperthermia useful.

 What is the problem?